Garmin Forerunner 45S: Just Enough for the Serious Runner

 Users can set three emergency contacts inside the app, and thank goodness I never had to use the feature, but if I did, the watch would have sent my GPS location to my designated contacts.
 The assistance feature felt like a safety blanket as I ventured into the woods for a calming trail run.
 Additionally, the incident detection feature senses any major changes in motion.
 After tripping over my own feet, the 45S prompted me with a question: “Incident detected, contact emergency assistance?”

 Old habits die hard, and previously, while doing interval training or tempo runs, I’ve always had to peek at my wristwatch frequently.
 The customizable pace alerts and the integrated interval training features changed the course of my training.
 The vibrating and audio pace alerts allowed me to keep my eyes up and look in front of me.

 Pairing my phone also meant I could link my music app to the watch.
 Instead of having the confusing touch-control dance with my AirPods, I could change the volume and the songs from my wrist, keeping me on pace and off my phone.

 Long runs are my favorite, and it has been rewarding to see improvement towards becoming a more efficient runner.
 After the run, splits appear on the watch face, but upon syncing the information to my watch, I could see heart rate splits, average pace, individual mile splits, a map of the route with a color-coded pace, and average speeds.
 I could finally get into the nitty-gritty of training.

-Final Thoughts on the Garmin Forerunner 45S
+Garmin Forerunner 45S Review Conclusions

 The features of the Garmin Forerunner 45S border between what a runner needs and what a runner wants.
 Some features render nothing for a new runner, whereas others aren’t advanced enough for a competitive athlete.
 If you’re living in the realm between a casual health-oriented runner and a uber-competitive athlete, the Garmin Forerunner 45S satisfies the needs perfectly.